Essential Guidelines for Safe Riding

 Drafting

-Pace-lining or drafting, can prove to be extremely helpful when riding in groups in windy and adverse conditions.
-It is not necessarily about speed but more about preserving energy by working together in small groups of four to six individuals, often of varying fitness and ability.
+Pace-lining or drafting means riding closely behind the bike in front to benefit from reduced wind resistance.
+Drafting can be extremely helpful when riding in groups in windy and adverse conditions.
+It helps to preserve energy by working together in small groups, often of varying fitness and ability.
 It helps to encourage those who may be flagging, particularly on a homeward bound stretch when legs are starting to show signs of fatigue.
+You don’t need to be extremely close to the rider in front.
+A distance of even half a bicycle length can give up to a 27% decrease in wind resistance.

-Riders (max 6) form a line behind one another with a short distance (30 cm or as close as they are comfortable with) between the back wheel of the rider in front and the front wheel of the next rider.
-The same rider will not always be at the front – see below
+To draft, up to six riders form a line behind one another with a short distance (30 cm or as close as they are comfortable with) between the back wheel of the rider in front and the front wheel of the next rider.

 Avoid overlapping wheels unless you are extremely proficient.
 To be slightly offset is aerodynamically more efficient but requires skill.